Paul M. Lieberman, Ph.D.

 - Director, Center for Chemical Biology and Translational Medicine

-- Scientific Director, Protein Expression and Libraries Facility
+- Scientific Director, Molecular Screening & Protein Expression Facilities

 - 215-898-9491, Office

 The laboratory of Paul M. Lieberman studies how certain viruses establish a long-term latent infection that can lead to cancer.
 The viruses studied include Epstein-Barr virus (EBV) and Kaposi's sarcoma-associated herpesvirus (KSHV).

 Lieberman joined The Wistar Institute in 1995 as an assistant professor.
 He earned his bachelor’s degree in chemistry from Cornell University and a doctorate in pharmacology/virology from The Johns Hopkins University School of Medicine, which was followed by a postdoctoral fellowship at the University of California, Los Angeles.